isomerpages/moe-ganengsengsch/index.md

             Exercise for Admission to Secondary 1 in 2025.
           link_text: READ MORE
           link_url: https://www.ganengsengsch.moe.edu.sg/school-information/school-admission/
-        - title: Information Note on 2024 DSA-JC for Sec 4E and 5NA students
+        - title: Information Note on 2024 DSA-JC
           date: 17 July 2024
-          announcement: Please refer to the attachment for information and broad timeline of 2024 DSA-JC.
+          announcement: Please refer to the attachment for information and broad timeline of 2024 DSA-JC for Sec 4E and 5NA students.
           link_text: READ MORE
           link_url: https://www.ganengsengsch.moe.edu.sg/information-note-on-2024-dsa-jc-for-sec-4e-and-5na-students/
 ---